Nettle and Sorrel Pâté

 Wild greens and lentils combine to make a versatile vegan pâté that is easily customised to suit your taste and the availabilty of seasonal ingredients.
 Swap the nettles for other wild greens, add any herbs that take your fancy, and use any kind of beans you have instead of the lentils.
 Serve the pâté warm or cold, or add a vegan cream cheese to make a smoother, creamier mixture (non-vegans can add crème fraîche when blending, or butter when serving the pâté warm).

-- A good double handful (or a pint jug full) of fresh nettle tops, washed
+- Good double handful (or a pint jug full) of fresh nettle tops, rinsed

 - Handful of sorrel leaves, rinsed

 - 150g cooked green lentils (about half a can, rinsed, or 75g dried lentils, simmered in water until tender, and